-Materials sent separately but directly to the Office of Admission of the School for Health Studies:
+Materials sent separately but directly to the Office of Admission of the School of Health Sciences:

-- I. The results of the Graduate Record Exam (GRE) taken within the past five years sent directly from ETS; Copies of student score reports are not acceptable.
-Since the application deadline is January I, 2008, the GRE should be taken by October 2007 in order for official scores to arrive at Simmons by the application deadline date. - 2.
-Official scores of the Test of English as a Foreign Language (TOEFL) taken within the past two years, for all applicants whose first language is not English.
+- 1. The results of the Graduate Record Exam (GRE) taken within five years prior to the application deadline must be sent directly from ETS; Copies of student score reports are not acceptable.
+Since the application deadline is December 1, the GRE should be taken no later than October in order for official scores to arrive at Simmons by the application deadline date.
+It is important to know that Simmons College does not receive electronic versions of the scores, thus, applicants must allow for amply mailing time. - 2.
+Official scores of the Test of English as a Foreign Language (TOEFL) taken within two years of the application deadline, for all applicants whose first language is not English.
 TOEFL does not replace GRE; both exams are required.
 The TOEFL requirement is based on native language, not citizenship.
 Copies of student score reports are not acceptable.
 A minimum score of 570 (paper test), 230 (computer test) or 88 (internet test) is required.
-Since the application deadline is January 1, 2008, the TOEFL should be taken by October 2006 in order for official scores to arrive at Simmons by the application deadline date.
+Applicants who have earned a bachelor's or master's degree from a regionally accredited U.S. college or university or a post secondary institution abroad which is recognized by the Ministry of Education in the home country in English-speaking countries only are not required to submit TOEFL.
+Since the application deadline is December 1, the TOEFL should be taken no later than October in order for official scores to arrive at Simmons by the application deadline date. - 3.
+Certification of Finances Form (for non-U.S. citizens).
+See the required form within the application for admission.